kmatotek/Happy/README.md

 Built in Functions
 The `print` function takes in any Type in prints that Type as a String.
-The `length` function returns the length of a List or a String.
+The `length` function returns the length of a List or a String. the `fac` function returns the factorial of a number (floored if non-int)

 ~~~
 print("Be happy") -> "Be happy"